 The Points North Fellowship is a unique opportunity for six filmmakers (or filmmaking teams) to accelerate the development of their feature-length documentary projects through a combination of funding, focused mentorship, workshops, industry meetings and a public pitch session at the Camden International Film Festival.

-The Points North Fellowship includes:
+Benefits of the Points North Fellowship include:

 - (2) All Access passes to the Camden International Film Festival

 - (5) nights of accommodations for two during the festival

 - (1) round trip flight to Maine, plus local transportation

 - (2) tickets to the Cinema Eye Honors award ceremony and invitations to the CIFF-sponsored Cinema Eye Honors Nominees Party (January 2018)

 The Points North Fellowship application follows the guidelines established by the IDA’s Documentary Core Application Project.